-Dining plan was awesome: The food at Disney was delicious.
-I’m going to write a separate post about the Disney Dining Plan with specific tips and suggestions related to that, so I won’t take up too much room here.
+Dining Dining plan was awesome: The food at Disney was delicious.
 I do want to mention the “snacks” though.
 Before we went to Disney, I thought the dining plan “snacks” would just be packs of chips, granola bars, etc. but oh no, they were much more than that.
 For instance, in the morning, a bagel with cream cheese or a blueberry muffin made on site was considered a snack, so we used a lot of our snacks for breakfast and saved our quick service and table meals for lunch and dinner.
 We also flipped it around some days and used a table meal for breakfast, snack for lunch, and quick service for dinner.
 Animal Kingdom, especially, had some impressive snacks including edamame and Asian noodle salad.
 Yum!

-Hidden Mickey search: My husband read somewhere that hidden Mickeys are everywhere around the parks.
+Hidden Mickey search: I read somewhere that hidden Mickeys are everywhere around the parks.
 Some are there intentionally and others just appear.
-(See, I told you it’s really magical there).
+(See, I told you it’s really magical).
 We had so much fun finding these all over the place.
 Our five-year old especially had a ball looking for Hidden Mickeys.
 The coolest one he found was three lights reflecting on the sidewalk that made the shape of a Mickey head.

 Nicest people ever: Disney really does feel like the happiest place on earth.
 I think it’s a combination of knowledgeable, kind, well-trained Disney staff combined with guests who are giddy to be at Disney instead of home working or going to school.
 I’ve always heard it’s no easy feat to work for Disney and now I can see why.
-Everyone was kind, helpful and very engaging with the boys.
+Everyone was kind, helpful, and very engaging with the boys.
 When we were waiting in line for Soarin’ at Epcot, an older gentleman struck up a conversation and we ended up talking to him during the entire 20 minute wait.
 He and his wife (both retired) are from Philadelphia and have been working at Disney for 10 years during the Christmas season.
 The gentleman’s job is to help the Beast get ready for parades because the costume is apparently very complicated to get on and off.
 The gentleman said it’s a wonderful place to work.
 He also told the boys a few cool stories and facts about Disney World (like about the underground Disney)and then gave them stickers.
-Hello!
-How sweet was he?
+I mean, how sweet is that?